y2737924daohegua/corber/pages/installation.md

 This will:

 - Identify your project type;
-- Create a new folder at ember-cordova, including corber configuration;
+- Create a new folder at corber, including corber configuration;
-- Initialize a Cordova project at ember-cordova/cordova;
+- Initialize a Cordova project at corber/cordova;

 ###### Supported Flags